J. J. Eubanks: Professional career

 Eubanks started his professional career in 1991, signing for the Nashville Stars in the World Basketball League after participating in a free agent camp.
 At the end of the season he was named the WBL Rookie of the Year having averaged 17.1 points per game.
-After playing in the WBL in the summer he joined the Global Basketball Association in the winter of 1991: he was a territorial draft pick for the Music City Jammers and started the season there, averaging 11.6 points per game, and was then was traded to the Louisville Shooters in December, making his debut on December 11, 1991 scoring 14 points against the Albany Sharp Shooters.
+After playing in the WBL in the summer he joined the Global Basketball Association in the winter of 1991: he was a territorial draft pick for the Music City Jammers and started the season there, averaging 11.6 points per game, and was then traded to the Louisville Shooters in December, making his debut on December 11, 1991, scoring 14 points against the Albany Sharp Shooters.
 In the month of February 1992 he was traded to the Albany Sharp Shooters.
 However, he did not play for Albany and moved to Europe instead, signing for Italian club Basket Rimini: he debuted against Philips Milano scoring 44 points in 38 minutes of play.
 After 4 games (during which he averaged 32.5 points per game) he was dismissed from the team.

 In 1993 Eubanks joined the Halifax Windjammers in the newly formed National Basketball League; he also played for the Winnipeg Thunder.
 He signed for Greek team Sporting B.C., briefly playing there before moving back to the United States, joining the Tri-City Chinook in the CBA: after 8 games averaging 5.3 points, 2.1 rebounds and 0.3 assists in 12.6 minutes per game, he signed for the Rockford Lightning, where he posted averages of 6 points and 1 rebound per game in 19.5 minutes of playing time.
 In the summer of 1994 he participated in the Indiana Pacers rookie-free agent camp in the summer of 1994, averaging 16 points in 15 minutes per game during preseason games, but he did not make the final roster for the 1994–95 NBA season.

 In 1994 Eubanks signed for Israeli club Maccabi Ramat Gan.
-On October 9, 1994 he scored 101 points during an Israeli league game between Maccabi Ramat Gan and Beitar Ramat Gan, shooting 40/57 from the field (9/22 from the three-point line) and 12/14 on free throws.
+On October 9, 1994, he scored 101 points during an Israeli league game between Maccabi Ramat Gan and Beitar Ramat Gan, shooting 40/57 from the field (9/22 from the three-point line) and 12/14 on free throws.
 He set a single-game scoring record for the league and became one of the players to score 100 or more points in a game.
 He played 26 games in the season, averaging 5.9 rebounds, 1.5 assists and a league-leading 30.9 points per game, shooting 43% from three and 92% from the free throw line.
 The following season he joined Hapoel Eilat, and played 22 games in the 1995–96 season, averaging 22.4 points, 4.8 rebounds and 1.7 assists shooting 43% from three and 83% on free throws.